vishalbelsare/docker-pyml/README.md

 # pyml - Docker Python Machine Learning Image
-_rueedlinger/pyml_ is a Docker image to get started very quickly with state of the art Python machine learning and data visualization libraries.
+_rueedlinger/pyml_ is a Docker image to get started very quickly with state of the art Python __data wrangling__, __statistics__ __machine learning__ and __data visualization__ libraries.
 This image is based on the _continuumio/miniconda3_ Docker image and uses Python 3.6 with packages from conda-forge.

-When you start the image a Jupyter notebook with the following preinstalled Python libraries is started:
+The following preinstalled Python libraries and [Jupyter](http://jupyter.org/) are packaged together as a Docker image:

 - [matplotlib](https://matplotlib.org/)
 - [seaborn](https://seaborn.pydata.org/)